HubSpot/mockery/README.md

 from unittest import TestCase
 import urllib2

-from mocking_bird import MockingBirdMixin
+from mockery import MockeryMixin

-class MyCase(TestCase, MockingBirdMixin):
+class MyCase(TestCase, MockeryMixin):

     def test_stuff(self):
         # Stub out urlopen, all calls to urlopen will be validated against the original signature